Using the GitHub integration

 Here's how the GitHub integration works: you connect repositories to Status Hero with a webhook, and Status Hero will match up commits and pull request updates to your team members.
 The events will appear in the activity page and alongside their check-ins.

-To use it, visit the settings for a GitHub repository you want to connect on GitHub, and click through to the "Webhooks" page.
-Visit the integrations page in the team settings in Status Hero, and copy over the payload URL listed there under the GitHub panel.
+To use it, visit the settings for a GitHub repository or organization (if you have a lot of repos) you want to connect on GitHub, and click through to the "Webhooks" page.
+Visit the Account Management - Integrations page in Status Hero, and copy over the payload URL listed there under the GitHub panel.

 In GitHub, select application/json for "Content type", enable SSL verification, and select the Push and Pull Request events.